Pieter Levels

 Currently, starting and operating a business across the EU is complex due to 27 member states, each with its own company registration requirements.
 To streamline this process and make it easier for entrepreneurs to operate across Europe, there should be a single, standardized business entity that applies uniformly across all EU countries.
 I call this the European Inc. (source)

-• Should it be possible to start a business in the EU entirely online without physical offices, notaries, or lawyers?
+• Should it be possible to start a business in the EU within a few hours, entirely online, without requiring physical offices, notaries, or lawyers?

 To continue, right now starting a business in most EU member states it’s complicated, very time and resource intensive, and often involves lawyers and notaries.
 Instead, it should be as simple as going online to a centralized EU website, where entrepreneurs can register their business and details in just a few clicks.
 The entire process should be streamlined and efficient, allowing businesses to start operating immediately.
 The EU government taxes and bookkeeping of this business should also be fully online in an EU portal/dashboard. (source)